mcelotto/Feature_Info_Transfer/README.md

 The example_FIT_TE.m script shows an example application of compute_FIT and compute_TE.

-The software has been tested with MATLAB version R2021a, no further dependencies are needed.
+The software has been tested with MATLAB version R2021a, no further dependencies are required.
 The software is released under the MIT license.